icons8/lunacy-docs/docs/man/help.md

 ![alt_text](images/Copy-of37.png "image_tooltip")
-(keyboard shortcut **Ctrl + M) **in Lunacy are used to selectively show parts of objects.
+(keyboard shortcut `Ctrl` `M`) in Lunacy are used to selectively show parts of objects.
 For example, masking two overlapping ovals will give you one oval image.

 Before masking: